sirtimbly/frets/docs/guide/README.md

 ## App.ts

-Setup some important things in the main typescript file.
+Setup some important things need to be set up in the main typescript file.

 It needs a class defined for your data model.